-However, by maintaining proper tank parameters, you should be able to prevent black beard algae from appearing in the first place.
+However, by maintaining proper tank parameters, and careful attempts on removing black beard algae, you should be able to prevent black beard algae from appearing in the first place.

 How did you get rid of black beard algae in your aquarium?
 Let me know in the comments below!

 Ian Sterling, founder of Fishlab.com, began his aquarium journey over 30 years ago, driven by a deep fascination for fish and their diverse personalities.
 His website, Fishlab.com, is dedicated to making fishkeeping accessible and enjoyable, offering beginner-friendly guidance, expert insights, and a community for aquarists to connect and share experiences.